-OD the Father, God the Son, God the Holy Ghost, bless.
-T preserve, and keep you ; the Lord mercifully with his favour look upon you; and so fill you with all spiritual benediction and grace, that ye may so live together in this life, that in the world to come ye may have life everlasting.
+OD the Father, God the Son, God the Holy Ghost, bless, preserve, and keep you; the Lord mercifully with his favour look upon you, and so fill you with all spiritual benediction and grace, that ye may so live together in this life, that in the world to come ye may have life everlasting.
 Amen.

-I Then the Minister or Clerks, going to the Lord's Table, shall say or sing this Psalm following.
+Then the Minister or Clerks, going to the Lord's Table. shall say or sing this Psalm following.

 Beati omnes.
-Psalm cxxviii,
+Psalm 128.

-TLESSED are all they that fear the Lord : and walk in his D wavs.
+BLESSED are all they that fear the Lord: and walk in his ways.

-For thou shalt eat the labour of thine hands : O well is thee, and happy shalt thou be.
+For thou shalt eat the labour of thine hands:

+0 well is thee, and happy shalt thou be.

-Thy wife shall be as the fruitful vine : upon the walls of thine house ;
+Thy wife shall be as the fruitful vine: upon the walls of thy house;

-Thy children like the olive-branches : round about thy table.
+Thy children like the olive branches: round about thy table.

-Lo, thus shall the man be blessed : that feareth the Lord.
+Lo, thus shall the man be blessed: that feareth the Lord.

-The Lord from out of Sion shall so bless thee : that thou shalt see Jerusalem in prosperity all thy life long ;
+The Lord from out of Sion shall so bless thee: that thou shalt see Jerusalem in prosperity all thy life long:

-Yea, that thou shalt see thy children's children : and peace upon Israel.
+Yea, that thou shalt see thy children's chil-

+dren: and peace upon Israel.

-Glory be to the Father, and to the Son : and to the Holy Ghost ; As it was in the beginning, is now, and ever shall be : world without end.
+As it was in the beginning, is now, and ever shall be : world without end.
 Amen.